-LABELING All containers in the workplace of more than five pounds or more than one gallon, gallon, containinggallon, containing toxic or hazardous substances, must be labeled with the cherofof the substance.
-On tainers of mixtures of the substance.
-Containers of mixtures of toxictoxic or hazardous constituent when the constituents comprise onetoxic or hazardous constituent with mixture.
-Containers of more than 30 mixture.
-Containers of more than 30 pounds or mixture.
+LABELING All containers in the workplace of more than five pounds or more than one gallon, gallon, containing gallon, containing toxic or hazardous substances, must be labeled with the cher of of the substance. of the substance.
+Containers of mixtures or hazardous constituent when the constituents comprise onetoxic or hazardous constituent with the appropriate National Firewith the appropriate National Fire Prevention Association (NFP) be clear, prominent, in English and weather resistant.

-NON-DISCRIMINATION An emplo An employee who b An employee who believes he or she disciplined or discriminated against disciplined or discriminated against by an employer fordisclaw, Law, has one hundred-eightyLaw, has one hundred-eighty days to flaw, has one hundred-eighty days to flaw, has one hundred-eightyLaw, be because the same time by certified mail.
+NON-DISCRIMINATION An emplo An employee who b An employee who believes he or she disciplined disciplined or discriminated against disciplined or discriminated against by an employer fordis Law, Law, has one hundred-eightyLaw, has one hundred-eighty days to fLaw, has one hundred-eighty Department of Labor and Industries.
+Department of Labor and Industries.
+A copy of the ve employer at the same time by certified mail.

-NOTE:NOTE: The employee's rights listed above areNOTE: The employee's rights list MassachusettsMassachusetts GenMassachusetts General LMassachusetts General Laws and the 21.00.- For additional information call:
+NOTE:NOTE: The NOTE: The employee's rights listed above areNOTE: The employee's rights list MassachusettsMassachusetts GenMassachusetts General LMassachusetts General Laws and the 21.00.- For additional information call: